 The center of your eye is filled with a gel-like substance.
 It pushes precisely on the back of the eye, helping delicate nerve tissue to stay connected and communicating.

 Meanwhile, the surface of your eye remains slick with tears.
 They should flow in and out in perfect balance.
-When they don't, pressure rises within the eye.
+When they do not, pressure rises within the eye.
 That can damage sensitive tissue at the back of the eye that helps you see.

 All diseases of eye pressure are glaucoma, but primary open-angle glaucoma (POAG) is the most common form.

 The "angle" in POAG is the space between the iris and the cornea of the eye.
-That's the space where fluid inside the eye drains out into your body's circulatory system.
+That is the space where fluid inside the eye drains out into your body's circulatory system.
 When that system malfunctions, POAG takes hold.

 The Glaucoma Foundation says about 1 percent of all Americans have POAG, but some may not know it.
-The condition doesn't cause initial symptoms that are common to other eye conditions, such as pain, sudden blindness, or visual distortions.
+The condition does not cause initial symptoms that are common to other eye conditions, such as pain, sudden blindness, or visual distortions.

 Often, symptoms begin in just one eye.
 You might have spots of blackness in your peripheral vision or a dip in visual acuity.
-But your other eye compensates for the loss, so you don't notice the shift.
+But your other eye compensates for the loss, so you do not notice the shift.

 The Bright Focus Foundation says African Americans are three to four times more likely to develop glaucoma.
 Other risk factors include: